fz1b/TreeHoleJournal/README.md

 ### 3-5 minimal requirements (will definitely complete)

-- Create static web page
+- Create a webApp using React
 - Allow users to create, edit and delete a journal
 - User authentication

 ### 3-7 "standard" requirements (will most likely complete)

-- Allow users to include images, or locations to journals
+- Allow users to include images and locations in their posts
 - Enable other users to comment on public posts
 - Find a journal written on a specific date from the calendar
-- Tag posts & filter public posts by tags
 - Control privacy settings
-- like/ vote/ dislike
+- like someone's journals and include them in user's favourites folder

 ### 2-3 stretch requirements (plan to complete at least 1!)

-- Enable private chat between users
+- Explore other posts by location
 - Direct messages
 - Report abuse
-- Change font, background
+- Filter through existing journals by date/location
 - Add music/video support

 ### Breakdown of requirements